-You will find a handful of beaches to enjoy in and around the area.
-You can click on the name of each beach to get additional information concerning that beach.
+There are a good group of beaches to enjoy in and around the area.
+You can click on the name of the beach for more information concerning that specific beach.

 Maya Beach: Maya Beach provides a simple, isolated way to experience the beaches of Belize.
 Small, sparse resorts dot the area, but don't detract from the turquoise waters of the Caribbean sea and the soft, white sand.

 Another place worth considering is Seine Bight Beach.
 Seine Bight is located on the northern end of the Placencia peninsula.
 The area offers secluded swimming spots and boasts over four miles of sandy beaches and crystal clear water.

 Take a minute to read the following table for more information about your options.

 |Maya Beach||Central Placencia||South East|

 |Seine Bight Beach||Seine Bight Village, Central Placencia||South East|